 Darius Hill (MFA 2014), an award-winning artist, has headed the visual arts department at the Alabama School of Fine Arts since 2000.
 Hill and wife artist Bethanne Hill and their children were featured in the January 2016 issue of Family Circle magazine.

-Meredith Randall Knight (MFA 2014, BFA 2011) serves as coordinator for Birmingham Museum of Art’s studio programs in the BMA’s education department.
-According to an interview introducing Knight, she will be reestablishing their studio classes and bringing in new projects.
-“I have a ton of ideas but I also want to include participants and community members in the brainstorming process and hear what they want.”
-Knight has taught art through the Alabama Prison Arts + Education Project, co-directed the Black Belt 100 Lenses program and taught art at the Montgomery Museum of Fine Arts, as well as taught art to middle and high school students.
-Read more here…
+Meredith Randall Knight (MFA 2014, sculpture; BFA 2011, studio art with a concentration in sculpture) is an assistant professor of sculpture at Alabama State University and an artist.
+Previously, she managed the Birmingham Museum of Art’s studio programs in the BMA’s education department.
+Knight has taught art through the Alabama Prison Arts + Education Project, co-directed the Black Belt 100 Lenses program and taught art at the Montgomery Museum of Fine Arts, as well as taught art to middle and high school student

-Ally Mabry (BFA 2014) has worked as a graphic production artist in Austin.
+Ally Mabry (BFA 2014, studio art) is designer and art director for Adventure Cyclist magazine in Missoula, Montana.
+Previously she worked as a graphic production artist in Austin.
 In October 2015, she was awarded the 2015 MarCom Gold Award in the Informational Category for “Lockout Tagout – LOTO Is Not A Choice” by the Association of Marketing and Communication Professionals.
 Mabry also won the 2015 Gold ADDY in the Tuscaloosa Advertising Federation Student ADDYs for Magazine Design for UA Honors College’s Mosaic Magazine.

-Eric Nubbe (BFA 2014) works as a sculptor’s assistant in the department’s foundry.
+Eric Nubbe (BFA 2014, studio art: sculpture) is a sculptor in Alabama.
+He recently worked as a sculptor’s assistant in the department’s foundry.
 In 2014 and 2015, Nubbe donated sculptures he created to the annual Nucor Children’s Charity Classic silent auction.
 This year’s sculpture brought in $15,000.
 In the 2014 Charity Classic, the winning bid for Nubbe’s steel model of Children’s Hospital was $11,000.

 Zoe Stamatelos (BA, art history, 2014) spent the year following her graduation teaching English to students in Spain.
 Stamatelos is now preparing applications for law school.

-Andy Pruett (MFA 2013) is a press operator at Ript Apparel and artist in residence at the newly formed Locallective Gallery in Chicago.
+Andy Pruett (MFA 2013, printmaking) is a press operator at Ript Apparel and artist in residence at the newly formed Locallective Gallery in Chicago.